HUMENTH/myddleware/docs/basic_usage.md

 #### **Synchronization type :**

  Depending on the solution, you could have the choice to read newly created data or all data, created or modified in the source module.
-In our example, if you only want to send new customers created in Prestashop to SuiteCRM, then select ```“Create data only”```.
-Otherwise, if you only want to send customers’ modifications in Prestashop to SuiteCRM, then select ```“Create and update data”```.
-In our example we selected ```“Create and update data”```.
+In our example, if you only want to send new customers created in Prestashop to SuiteCRM, then select ```Create data only```.
+Otherwise, if you only want to send customers’ modifications in Prestashop to SuiteCRM, then select ```Create and update data```.
+In our example we selected ```Create and update data```.
 This process is based on the reference date that you can set up.

 #### **Avoid duplicates fields :**

  You can select one of these fields if you want Myddleware to check if a record with the same value already exists in the target solution.
 If so, Myddleware will only update this data and won’t create a duplicate.
 But to be able to duplicate a field, the field must be present in the fields mapping.
-In our example, we selected ```“Email”```.
+In our example, we selected ```Email```.

 <!-- tabs:end -->

-Finally, you can click on ```“Confirm”``` to create the rule.
+Finally, you can click on ```Confirm``` to create the rule.
 After which, the page with the detail of your rule should appear.

 ## Rule detail